Journalist with a decade's experience writing and editing science news, opinion, features, and investigations.

 I have more than 700 bylines to my name, which have attracted tens of millions of pageviews.

-I write expertise in a variety of beats in science and health.
-At the moment, I am particularly fascinated by obesity and overweight and the interaction of fat with the metabolism.
-I also love writing about tech and science, and covering the business, politics, and economics of research.
+I have expertise in a variety of beats in science and health.
+At the moment, on the science-y side, I am particularly fascinated by obesity and overweight and the interaction of fat with the metabolism.
+On the policy side, I am keen to dig into power structures and funding of science.

 European Union, 2019